Umreen24/Umreen24/README.md

 # Hi!
 I'm Umreen :wave:

 ### Allow me to introduce myself:
-##### I am a Web Developer, and I'm very passionate and dedicated to my work.
-I enjoy all aspects of designing an application, and get very excited to collaborate and discuss ideas with others to build and deliver unique products and apps!
-I :heart: JavaScript & Python, discovering new music to bop my head to, technology, and all things coffee :coffee:
+##### I'm a data analyst and full stack web developer.
+I've always been a "gut follower," and my previous experiences have shaped who I am and the work I do today.
+My passion for analytics and exploring large amounts of data to create helpful, meaningful, and creative visualizations led me to go back to school for a Masters in Data Analytics.
+Although I love analytics, I will always have a passion for creating web applications (#TeamPython & #TeamJavaScript).
+I enjoy all aspects of designing an application, and get very excited to collaborate and discuss ideas with others to build and deliver unique products!
+In my free time you can find me dj-ing, playing with my puppy, or building keyboards!

 #### 😄 Pronouns: she/her

-## Currently...

-#### 🔭 I’m working on:
- * Obtaining a Master's degree in Data Analytics
- * Learning Tableau and improving my SQL skills
- * An application to make keeping track of my puppy's daily activities a little easier
- * A weather app to improve my frontend development skills

-#### 🌱 I’m currently learning:
-  * How to perform data analysis using Python and packages such as Pandas, Numpy, Matplotlib, and so much more
-  * R for statistical analysis

 #### 📫 How to reach me:
   * [LinkedIn] https://www.linkedin.com/in/umreen-imam/